Gun Runner (horse): 2016: three-year-old season

 With his connections opting to pass the final two legs of the Triple Crown, Gun Runner returned to action on June 18 in the Matt Winn Stakes at Churchill Downs.
-He led from wire-to-wire, winning by 5 1/4 lengths while setting a stakes record.
-His time of 1:41.12 for 1 1/16 miles was just 0.02 seconds off the track record.
+He led from wire to wire, winning by 5 1/4 lengths while setting a stakes record.
+His time of 1:41.12 for 1 1/16 miles was 0.02 seconds off the track record.

-His next start saw him face Nyquist and Exaggerator once again in the 2016 Haskell Invitational Stakes.
-On a sloppy track, he ran an uncharacteristically off the board race finishing fifth.
+His next start saw him face Nyquist and Exaggerator again in the 2016 Haskell Invitational Stakes.
+On a sloppy track, he ran an uncharacteristically off-the-board race, finishing fifth.
 He rebounded with a third-place finish in the Travers Stakes, though well behind the winner, Arrogate, who set a track record for 10 furlongs with a final time of 1:59.36.
-"We ran into a freak today", Asmussen said.
+"We ran into a freak today," Asmussen said.
 "I thought 2:02 would win it."

 On September 24, Gun Runner again faced off with Nyquist and Exaggerator in the $1.25 million Pennsylvania Derby at Parx Racing.
-Gun Runner settled into fourth behind a fast early pace, then swung wide around the far turn to move into second.
+He settled into fourth behind a fast early pace, then swung wide around the far turn to move into second.
 Meanwhile, Connect made his move along the rail and reached the lead in mid-stretch, then stood off Gun Runner's rally to win by half a length.

 After finishing second in the Breeders' Cup Dirt Mile, Gun Runner ended his three-year-old season on November 25 against a strong field of older horses in the Clark Handicap at Churchill Downs.
-When the expected pacemaker Noble Bird broke poorly, Gun Runner took control of the race and led from wire-to-wire for the first Grade I win of his career.
-"I'm so proud of him", said Asmussen.
+When expected pacemaker Noble Bird broke poorly, Gun Runner took control of the race and led from wire to wire for the first Grade I win of his career.
+"I'm so proud of him," said Asmussen.
 "Walking him over, the horse has such confidence about him.
 He's kept his strength and his weight with the thousands of miles he's traveled this year on the stages that he's been on."

 2017: four-year-old season

 Gun Runner won five of six races at age four.
-His only loss of the year was a second-place finish behind Arrogate in the Dubai World Cup.
+His only loss was a second-place finish behind Arrogate in the Dubai World Cup.
 He turned the tables on Arrogate in the 2017 Breeders' Cup Classic, which helped him earn Horse of the Year honors.